This girl wanted a recipe for keto red velvet brownies. And I wanted it to feature a cheesecake swirl to mimic the flavor of cream cheese frosting.

 Rather than reinvent the wheel.
 I decided to go check on my other keto brownie recipes:

 - Keto Cranberry Brownies

-You know what I found when I searched my brownie recipes?
+Do you know what I found when I searched for my brownie recipes?
 A recipe for keto swirled brownies.

 Well, with the confidence of having already created a keto swirled brownie recipe that was a winner, I sat down and finally created these keto red velvet cheesecake swirled brownies.

 Have a minute for a quick history lesson?
 Trust me, it will be worth your while to learn how red velvet cake came into existence.

 I’m a firm believer in the importance of understanding the backstory in order to further appreciate something.

 Do you know that red velvet cakes have been enjoyed since the 1800’s?
 And here I thought it was a 1950’s thing.